Third eye

-The third eye (also called the mind's eye or inner eye) is a mystical invisible eye, usually depicted as located on the forehead, which provides perception beyond ordinary sight.
+The third eye (also called the mind's eye or inner eye) is an invisible eye, usually depicted as located on the forehead, supposed to provide perception beyond ordinary sight.
 In Hinduism, the third eye refers to the ajna (or brow) chakra.
 In both Hinduism and Buddhism, the third eye is said to be located around the middle of the forehead, slightly above the junction of the eyebrows, representing the enlightenment one achieves through meditation.

-The third eye refers to the gate that leads to the inner realms and spaces of higher consciousness.
-In spirituality, the third eye often symbolizes a state of enlightenment.
+Especially in Eastern spiritual practices, the third eye refers to the gate that leads to the inner realms and spaces of higher consciousness, and often symbolizes a state of enlightenment.
 The third eye is often associated with religious visions, clairvoyance, the ability to observe chakras and auras, precognition, and out-of-body experiences.
-People who are said to have the capacity to use their third eyes are sometimes known as seers.

 In Hinduism

 In Hinduism, the third eye refers to the ajna (or brow) chakra, said to be located around the middle of the forehead, slightly above the junction of the eyebrows.
 Hindus place a "tilaka" between the eyebrows as a representation of the third eye, which is also seen on expressions of Shiva.
 He is referred to as "Tryambaka Deva", or the three-eyed lord, where his third eye symbolizes the power of knowledge, and the detection of evil.
 His eye is depicted by three horizontal lines in the middle of his forehead.